Skill Benchmarks Overview Dashboard

 Filters

 You can filter data on this dashboard by date range, audience, and benchmark.
-After you set filters, make sure to select Update to update the data shown on the dashboard.
+After you set filters, make sure to select Apply filters to update the data shown on the dashboard.
 Filters you can set include:

 - Date Range: Filters the data by a specified range of dates that you select from the drop-down list.